Fsiban/cebd1160_project_Francina/README.md

 - resolution (what did we end up producing)

-To understand how each feature differs in a malignant compared to benign in reading, I used a scatter plot.
+To understand how each feature differs in a malignant compared to benign in reading.
+Using the breast cancer dataset form sklearn, i first generated a pairplot  I used a scatter plot.
 By comparing the values of each of the main features with a malignant and Benign diagnosis to understand the feature reading for each diagnosis, I was able to determine which feature values distinctly indicate a malignant diagnosis.

 The ten main features that were compared to the Diagnosis are listed below: